Why are employee networks the organizational form of tomorrow (actually of today)?

 - Skillset: The corporate network know-how comes to life.
 We have colleagues who share their knowledge and help their coworkers – external support is not necessary.

 - Toolset: Our ESN helps us to bring the right people together.
 Tool homogeneity facilitates collaboration.
 Employees do not work with different tools, but speak or learn a common language with Office 365.
-Here it was: Outlook, FindTime, Yammer, Forms, Flow, Stream, Teams.
+Here it was: Outlook, FindTime, Yammer, Forms, Power Automate, Stream, Teams.

 We assume that it is easy for everyone, which is easy for us.
 This is wrong!
 There are colleagues, family members or friends who benefit from our knowledge, skills and abilities.
 Internal help and training offers are therefore an inexhaustible goldmine.